applanga/applanga-cli/README.md

 - **"tag"**

 	This option is needed if you have multiple local files which is common for [iOS](#ios-app-with-pluralization-stringsdict-and-storyboard-strings) and [Android](#android-app-with-multiple-files-and-submodule--library).
 If defined in the "source" block, it will set the specified tag to all strings that are uploaded from the given "path".
 In the "target" block, it will only download translations which have this tag applied.
 	This option also allows you to upload and download only a subset of all available strings to or from certain files.
-In addition to a single tag, you can also provide an array if you want to pull elements that are tagged differently into one file or if you want to add multiple tags for certain files on push.
+In addition to a single tag, you can also provide an array if you want to pull elements that are tagged differently into one file or if you want to add multiple tags for certain files on push. *Note: Tags have a limit of 400 characters.*

 	**Warning**: